Carnival holiday may take heat out of Venezuela crisis

 ‘SPOILING CARNIVAL’

-Maduro accuses foes of trying to wreck Venezuelans’ cherished Carnival celebrations and mocked opposition leaders as part of a wealthy elite flying out for the break.
+Maduro accused foes of trying to wreck Venezuelans’ cherished Carnival celebrations and mocked opposition leaders as part of a wealthy elite flying out for the break.

 “There’s not a single flight out left.
 They’re all going abroad while they try and deprive the farm worker, the laborer, the student, of their Carnival,” Maduro thundered in a speech to supporters late on Wednesday.